 Does McDonald's Coke Taste Different?

-Well, AskMen decided to dig a little deeper and find out just why McDonald's Coke is the best Coke on tap from any fast food chain.
+Well, AskMen decided to dig a little deeper and find out just why McDonald's Coke is the best Coke on tap from any fast-food chain.
 The answer?
-McDonald's tries extremely hard to ensure that every single dispense of Coke is the perfect dispense.
+McDonald's tries extremely hard to ensure that every single dispense of McDonald's Coca-Cola is the perfect dispense.
 Here's how they do it.

 1. To begin, it's all about that fizz.
 McDonald's Coke tastes fresher and crisper because of the temperature of the water.
 Hey, if you're going to splurge a bit and have a Coke, you might as well get the best carbonation factor you can find.
 The soda water is always between "33 to 38 degrees.
 McDonald's keeps it circulating through insulated tubing."

 2. The chilly water combines with pre-chilled Coca-Cola syrup, whose amount is scientifically determined based on how much ice could melt in a drink over time.